neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Templating.rst

 ..
 Note::

-	Remember: The semantics between the controller and the view should be the
+	The semantics between the controller and the view should be the following:
-	following: The controller says to the view "Please render the blog object I give to you", and not "Please render the Blog title, and the blog posting 1, ...".
-That's why passing objects to the view instead of simple values is highly encouraged.
+	The controller instructs the view to "render the blog object given to it", and not to "render the Blog title, and the blog posting 1, ...".

+	Passing objects to the view instead of simple values is highly encouraged!

-That's why the template language has a special syntax for object access, demonstrated below.
+That is why the template language has a special syntax for object access.
 A nicer way of expressing the above is the following:

 .. code-block:: php